 Nationally Acclaimed Curriculum

 The Doctor of Physical Therapy Program’s nationally accredited curriculum spans consecutive semesters over 31 months.
 Early in the program, the emphasis is on academic experiences that will expose you to theory and skills in the basic, clinical, and professional sciences—balanced with mentored clinical practice.
-After successfully completing your course work, you’ll participate in three hands-on clinical internships.
+After successfully completing your course work, you’ll participate in four hands-on clinical internships.
+Students also have the opportunity for membership in the American Physical Therapy Association.

 We’ve sequenced the curriculum to create an effective and efficient path for learning.
 All of the courses in a given semester are prerequisites for the courses that follow in the next semester.
 Some sequencing may change from year to year without notice.
 For detailed course descriptions, please view our catalog.